 The medieval practice of spelling according to sound and repeated translation between Gaelic and English created many spelling variations of the same name.
 Dunshee has been recorded as Robertson, MacConachie, Maconachie, MacConaghy, MacConchie, MacConckey, MacConkey, MacDonnachie, MacDonachie, MacDunnachie, MacInroy, MacLagan, Mac Raibeirt (Gaelic) and many more.

 Another 61 words (4 lines of text) are included under the topic Early Dunshee Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Dunshee family moved to Ireland, but this topic is not covered in this excerpt.

 Descendents of Dalriadan-Scottish families still populate many communities across North America.
 They are particularly common in Canada, since many went north as United Empire Loyalists at the time of the American War of Independence.
 Much later, in the late 19th and early 20th centuries, the highland games and Clan societies that now dot North America sprang up, allowing many Scots to recover their lost national heritage.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Dunshee, or a variant listed above:

-Dunshee Settlers in the United States in the 19th Century
+Dunshee Settlers in United States in the 19th Century

-Dunshee Settlers in the United States in the 20th Century
+Dunshee Settlers in United States in the 20th Century